 Parent/Student/Staff School Agreement

-believes students achieve higher levels of success when administrators, teachers, staff, and parents work in collaboration with each other.
+LALPA believes students achieve higher levels of success when administrators, teachers, staff, and parents work in collaboration with each other.
 Your time, talent, and enthusiasm are an integral part of the day-to-day functioning of the school and the overall academic development of your child.
 As stated in the Parent/Student/Staff School Agreement, each accepts responsibility for the preparation of each student.
 This document is part of each student’s enrollment packet and is explained to all new families at the beginning of the school year.
 Continuing parents and students will sign the agreement at the beginning of each new school year.

-believes:
+LALPA believes:

 Parents are needed to take active and meaningful roles ensuring the success of the school.